deeexcee-io/Deex-Shell/README.md

 ## Option 2

-Outputs the PE and PowerShell Script to host and excute when needed.
+Outputs the PE and PowerShell Script to host to all you to excute when needed.

 ## Option 3

-Outputs the Obfuscated PowerShell Script
+Outputs the Obfuscated PowerShell Script only

 ![image](https://github.com/deeexcee-io/Deex-Shell/assets/130473605/528d5efe-282e-4fea-b2b7-a019f9b5ab54)